fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 #### 8.10: Adding a book

-Implmement a possibility to add new books to your application.
+Implement a possibility to add new books to your application.
 The functionality can look like this:

 ![](../../images/8/18.png)

-Make sure, that the Authors and Books views are kept up to date after a new book is added.
+Make sure that the Authors and Books views are kept up to date after a new book is added.

-#### 8.11: Authors birthyear
+#### 8.11: Authors birth year

-Implement a possibility to set authors birthyear.
+Implement a possibility to set authors birth year.
 You can create a new view for setting the birth year, or place it on the Authors view:

 ![](../../images/8/20.png)

-make sure, that the Authors view is kept up to date after setting a birth year.
+Make sure that the Authors view is kept up to date after setting a birth year.

-#### 8.12: Authors birthyear advanced
+#### 8.12: Authors birth year advanced

-Change the birthyear form so, that a birthyear can be set only for an existing author.
+Change the birth year form so that a birth year can be set only for an existing author.
 Use [select-tag](https://reactjs.org/docs/forms.html#the-select-tag), [react-select](https://github.com/JedWatson/react-select) library or some other mechanism.

 A solution using the react-select -library looks as follows: